raganork-ind/whatsapp-bot/README.md

 # raganork-md
-Simple multi device whatsapp bot
+Simple multi device whatsapp bot.
+This bot is currently under testing.
+You can be a beta tester by deploying!

 <div align="center">